Davenport (federal electoral district): Red-orange rivalry

-In 1958, Progressive Conservative Member of Parliament Douglas Morton was elected.
-Since then, Liberals Walter Gordon and Charles Caccia (who himself held the seat for nearly 40 years) won the seat by increasing margins, finally culminating in a 17,500-vote majority in 1993.
-Meanwhile, the opposition parties in the constituency were shifting, and the New Democratic Party candidate beat the Progressive Conservative or Conservative candidate in every election since 1979.
+Liberals Walter Gordon and Charles Caccia (who himself held the seat for nearly 40 years) won the seat by increasing margins, finally culminating in a 17,500-vote majority in 1993.
+Meanwhile, the opposition parties in the constituency were shifting, and the New Democratic Party candidate beat the Progressive Conservative or Conservative candidate in every election since 1979 except at the most recent 2025 election.
+The NDP also have encouragements from their success at the provincial level, with provincial NDP leader Marit Stiles having an iron grip on the provincial seat, winning three consecutive election with close to 60% of the vote-share.